dopenclean/llms-booster/README.md

 Don't tell me. **Show me the future.**

 # Before generating any code, you must internally check the proposed solution against all 7 Axioms.
 If the solution violates an Axiom (e.g., it is overly complex or uses legacy patterns), reject it and begin the Quantum First Principles process again.
 Only present the distilled, simplest, most elegant code.

+## Download booster.md file in the repo.
+Please star 🌟 if you found useful.